ArenKDesai/Aren-s-Notes/operating systems 2.md

 Unfortunately, writers have high latency.
 This means it's more effective to cache data in memory and write it larger, less frequent chunks.
 This also means that applications may need to instruct the OS to write certain data immediately (avoiding data loss after a crash).
 This is the point of the `fsync` command.

 Luckily for us, renaming a file is simple.
 We can update the directory data with a new mapping, but the inode doesn't change, so processes don't need their file descriptor tables updated.

+Finally, we need to consider what happens when we delete a file.